emelonakos/Bloodpebble/README-TS.md

 - `ReloadablePluginsFolder` [default `BepInEx/BloodstonePlugins`]: The path to the directory where reloadable plugins should be searched.
 Relative to the game directory.

 **Client Options:**
-- Bloodstone keybinding can be configured through the in-game settings screen.
+- The keybinding to reload is F6.
+Not currently configurable.

 **Server Options:**
 - `ReloadCommand` [default `!reload`]: Which text command (sent in chat) should be used to trigger reloading of plugins.